sdanyalk/java-mentorship-projects/1. sorting-hat/README.md

     You are going to write a program that does the work of Sorting Hat.

 ### TODO items
+1. Each activity will build small part of the project, that is why you will see folders like `sorting-hat-1`, `sorting-hat-2`etc.
-1. Create a new Java project called `sorting-hat`.
+2. Create a new Java project called `sorting-hat`.
-2. Copy and replace the folder `src` from the folder `1. sorting-hat` into your newly created project.
+3. Copy and replace the folder `src` from the folder `sorting-hat-1` into your newly created project.
-3. Complete the TODOs mentioned in the `Main.java`.
+4. Complete the TODOs mentioned in the `Main.java`.